The UK has removed all but seven of the remaining countries on the red list.

 What countries will be on the red list?

-Arrivals from red list countries will face he toughest restrictions of all and must enter into hotel quarantine at a cost of £1,750, including Covid tests on day two and eight.
-Much of Africa is already on the red list, and three more countries are to be added, these are:
+The full list of red list countries can be viewed here.
+Arrivals from red list countries will face the toughest restrictions of all and must enter into hotel quarantine at a cost of £1,750*, including Covid tests on day two and eight.
+Much of Africa is already on the red list, and more countries were recently added, including:

 When will the travel ban be lifted?

-A green watchlist will also be introduced to help identify countries most at risk from moving from green to amber, so at least there will be some warning for travellers.
+A green watchlist is helping identify countries most at risk from moving from green to amber, so at least there will be some warning for travellers.
 Restrictions will be formally reviewed on June 28, and then again no later than July 31 and October 1.

 Will I need a vaccine passport?